Bills

 Enacted

-This bill would require the State Department of Education, in consultation with the State Department of Social Services and county offices of education, Services, to administer competitive grants as part of a pilot program, to be known as the Unaccompanied Youth Support Grant Program, for school districts, county offices of education, and charter schools to provide temporary housing to reduce absenteeism, improve graduation rates, and provide pupils with a stable learning environment.
-The bill would require 5-year grants to be awarded to local educational agencies to fund transitional housing projects for unaccompanied homeless youth who are 16 and 17 years of age and who are not in foster care.
-The bill would supports necessary to improve school attendance, pupil engagement, pupil graduation rates, and pupil wellbeing for unaccompanied youth, as defined, who are 16 and 17 years of age, including connecting youth with resources to find stable housing.
-The bill would require 5-year grants to be awarded to local educational agencies to support unaccompanied youth, and would require grant funds to be used for, among other things, referrals to existing social services support systems, provision of and providing basic needs supports, financial support, supports and educational support services, as specified.
-The bill would also require funding preference under the program to be given to local educational agencies that partner with nonprofit organizations that demonstrate certain characteristics, as provided. have significant experience working with unaccompanied youth and existing partnerships with certain entities, as specified.
-The bill would require local educational agencies applying for grant funds under the program to submit an application that includes, among other things, a detailed plan describing how grant funds will be used to identify eligible pupils, the types of supports to be provided based on the eligible uses of grant funds, and the methods and metrics the local educational agency will use to measure progress towards program goals.
-The bill would require local educational agencies awarded grant funds under the program to submit annual reports to the department that include, among other things, a description of the expenditure of funds and the number and characteristics of unaccompanied homeless youth served.
+This bill would require the State Department of Education to administer formula grants as part of a pilot program, to be known as the Unaccompanied Youth Support Grant Program, for school districts, county offices of education, and charter schools to provide supports necessary to improve school attendance, pupil engagement, pupil graduation rates, and pupil wellbeing for unaccompanied youth, as defined, who are 16 and or 17 years of age, including connecting youth with resources to find stable housing.
+The bill would require, subject to an appropriation and subject to specified allocation metrics, 5-year grants that commence with the 202829 fiscal year, to be awarded by the Superintendent of Public Instruction to local educational agencies, or consortia of local educational agencies, to support unaccompanied youth, and would require grant funds to be used for, among other things, referrals to existing social services support systems, and providing basic needs and educational support services, as specified.
+The bill would require, to be eligible to apply for a grant under the program, a local educational agency to have identified at least one unaccompanied youth enrolled during the prior fiscal year, as specified.
+The bill would require local educational agencies applying for grant funds under the program to submit an application that includes, among other things, a description of how grant funds will be used to identify eligible pupils, the types of supports to be provided based on the eligible uses of grant funds, and the performance measures the local educational agency will use to measure progress towards program goals.
+The bill would require local educational agencies awarded grant funds under the program to submit annual reports to the department that include, among other things, a description of the expenditure of funds and the number and characteristics of unaccompanied youth served.

 Discussed in Hearing